 Fibonacci in the Plant World

-Many flowers and trees have petals and leaves occurring in fibonacci numbers, and as these numbers increase, they also create patterns called fibbionci spirals.
-Some examples of fibonacci numbers and patterns in nature around us:
+Many flowers and trees have petals and leaves occurring in Fibonacci numbers, and as these numbers increase, they also create patterns called Fibonacci spirals.
+Some examples of Fibonacci numbers and patterns in nature around us:

 3 petals: Lilies and iris